Alucardz/ionic2-shortcuts/README.md

 The priority logic will be further updated to include:

-3- If there are multiple files, open the one with a @Component decorator OR
+3- If there are multiple files, open the one with a @Component decorator <br>
+OR
-3- If there are multiple files, either opt the user to select which (using VSCode's QuickPick) OR
+3- If there are multiple files, either opt the user to select which (using VSCode's QuickPick) <br>
+OR
-3- If there are multiple files, try to eliminate which are not
+3- If there are multiple files, try to eliminate which are not <br>

 This is a bit of an overkill, as a typical Angular 2 component is usually structured in a single folder with 1 .ts file having a @Component decorator (same applies for Ionic 2 Pages).

-## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

 ### 1.0.0